Multiple API Gateway’s value lies in knowing how to manage the complexity in today’s world with the right solution in place.

 First, the problem lies in how these policies are set up regarding governance and safety, this makes it difficult to apply.

-With complications of having a real overview of logistics, not to mention technical glitches, having the right solution to gain better visibility is a necessity.
+With the complications of having a real overview of logistics, not to mention technical glitches, having the right solution to gain better visibility is a necessity.

 Second, having a consumption overview can be a tremendous problem if the right approach doesn’t exist.
 Typically, API Gateways are in place via a single API portal, whereas having multiple API Gateways creates a problem with consumption (hence the siloed effect).